Research Opportunities at Georgetown

 A certificate or minor in Jewish civilization allows undergraduates to obtain an interdisciplinary perspective on Judaism and the Jewish people with a special emphasis on Jewish civilization and its interrelationship with other cultures.
 The program is open to students both in the SFS and the College and is intended for students from all religious backgrounds, those either with a strong background in Judaism or none at all.
 Students are required to to conduct research on a topic related to Jewish civilization under the supervision of a faculty member associated with the Program.
 Upon completion, seniors will make a 15 minute presentation of their research at the annual senior thesis colloquium, where a prize is awarded to the outstanding paper.
-For more information, please visit their website or contact Barbara Wolf.
+For more information, please visit the PJC website or contact Barbara Wolf.

 The Student Fellows program enables Georgetown undergraduate students that are strongly interested in the Tocqueville Forum more deeply to explore the themes and questions of at the heart of the American democracy.
 Membership is selective, and admission reflects an accomplishment.
 Student Fellows will be given many opportunities to learn about America’s founding principles and their roots in the Western tradition.

 The fellowship is awarded annually to a Georgetown University junior who seeks to spend the summer before senior year exploring social justice issue through an academic research project.
 Proposals for research projects outside of the United States are highly encouraged, although applications of domestic context will be considered.
 The applicant must identify a faculty sponsor who is willing both to critique and recommend the research project prior to the application’s filing and to review and approve the project upon its completion.